Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Towards Trusted and Intelligent Cyber-Physical Systems

+While DT security-operation modes offer a variety of advantages, they may pose limitations.
+For the replication mode, the time-dependent {\it record and replay} of states may not create future scenarios.
+The synchronization issues between the physical object and its different replicas are essential whereas the state replication accuracy depends on the trade-off between budget and fidelity~\cite{bitton2018deriving}.
+Additionally, the input knowledge (events) is required in advance to produce the same stimuli.
+Similarly, for simulation mode, since the current physical state of the system is not known, hence it has to rely on user-specified settings and parameters.
+Considering these shortcomings, we envision how TI provides auxiliary support for predictive maintenance and situational awareness.

-The following questions must be answered to support the reason for combining DT security-operation modes and TI: {\it (1) why we need TI in the presence of DTs for predictive maintenance?} {\it (2) how to analyze the huge volume of data for creating actionable insights in real-time?} and {\it (3) how to ensure integrity and trustworthiness of data collected from the physical world that are then fed into the DTs?} Firstly, creating future scenarios, particularly in the absence of direct observation data, is challenging for DTs~\cite{rasheed2020digital}.
-To predict anomaly detection and perform risk assessment, the predictive capability of Machine Learning (ML) algorithms available through the TI module can play a key role.
+Creating future scenarios, particularly in the absence of direct observation data, is challenging for DTs~\cite{rasheed2020digital}.
+To predict anomaly detection and perform risk assessment, the predictive capability of ML-based solutions available through the TI module can play a key role.
 Thus, TI can provide additional support for DTs to secure CPSs.
-Secondly, the {\it quality} of the data matters at par with {\it quantity} for ensuring precise predictions and decision-making.
-Such requirement matters more in the presence of a complex and ever-changing threat landscape and high volume, velocity, and heterogeneous variety of big data.
+Furthermore, the {\it quality} of the data matters at par with {\it quantity} for ensuring precise predictions and decision-making.
+Such requirement matters more in the presence of a complex and ever-changing threat landscape and high volume, velocity, and variety of big data.
 Therefore, we propose a TI module that can learn useful patterns from the collected big data to prevent/detect anomalies and to predict the system behavior in course of disruptions or thwart the attack cycle.
-Furthermore, the TI module can be integrated into the organizational security management framework, such as Security Information and Event Management (SIEM), to deduce and to check the adherence of security rules.
-Thirdly, blockchain-based DTs governed by TI can preempt and detect the presence of malicious or mistaken disruptions in the system and can invoke the appropriate defense mechanisms automatically~\cite{suhail2021blockchainbased}.
+Furthermore, the TI module can be integrated into the organizational security management framework, such as SIEM~\cite{dietz2020integrating} (as shown in Fig.~\ref{fig:abstract}), to deduce and to check the adherence of security rules.
+The TI data set can also provide valuable clues (such as unknown IP address or unusual network traffic) to carry out a system-wide search for bad actors during threat hunting.

-Data-driven TI exploits data from DTs security-operation modes to achieve predictive powers (as shown in Fig~\ref{fig:TI_DT}).
-In the following, we explore how DT security-operation modes operate in combination with TI and under which settings such modes are desirable?

-The replication mode provides digital tracing of real-world events by mirroring data from the physical environment.
-For replication mode, DTs and their physical counterparts must be {\it constantly connected} in a sense that virtual replica must continuously reflect the physical object through log files, sensor measurements, network communication, etc. Depending on the application requirements, data can be collected from the physical space after a certain time interval or even offline.